 - Sunglasses.
 Especially if you expect milder ski days, sunglasses sometimes are better than goggles.
 Just make sure they are durable and wide enough to keep wind out of your eyes.

-Of all of this equipment, the item people most often forget to pack their ski poles or goggles.
+Of all of this equipment, the items people most often forget to pack their helmet, ski poles, or goggles.
 Check twice for those.

 Walkie Talkie.
 Walkies — two-way radios — whatever you want to call them.
 If you have them, they can be very useful, especially for families who tend to split up during the day due to varying skill levels.
 Most two-way radios will work where cell phones sometimes do not, plus cell phone batteries often die on the slopes due to the cold weather.